c3lang/c3-web/src/content/docs/Language Common/attributes.md

 Used to annotate a non pure function as "pure" when checking for conformance to `@pure` on functions.

-### @packed

-*Used for: struct, union, enum*

-If used on a struct or enum: packs the type, including any components to minimum size.
-On an enum, it uses the smallest representation containing all its values.

 ### @reflect

 *Used for: any declaration*